• Iliad 3 •

 After Paris has disappeared and neither Greek nor Trojan seems to know where he is, Agamemnon proclaims his brother Menelaus the winner and demands that Trojans abide by the agreement.

-Both Homer and "Homer" don’t need an introduction, but in case you’d like to refresh your knowledge about his/their life and work, as well as the millennia long battle of this evasive personage, there's enough to read on paper, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (use the search field), Encyclopaedia Britannica, the “Living Poets” website, Wikipedia, Biography.com, or many other places.
+Though Homer doesn’t need an introduction, in case you’d like to refresh your knowledge about his life and work, you can read enough in published books, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (using their search field), Encyclopaedia Britannica, the "Living Poets" website, even Wikipedia, Biography.com, or elsewhere.

 About the audiobook